Improving Black-Box Generative Attacks via Generator Semantic Consistency: Experimental Details

 Cross-task results in Table~\ref{tab:supp_cross_task} show only minor differences among existing generative attack methods, with all approaches achieving similarly low attack success rates in this setting.
 These uniformly modest outcomes highlight the difficulty of transferring adversarial examples crafted on an image classification–oriented surrogate model to tasks with different objectives, since the perturbations fail to align with the target task’s feature representations.
 Nevertheless, integrating our early-block semantic consistency into each baseline yields small but consistent improvements, demonstrating that preserving coarse semantic cues still provides a performance boost even under the strict black-box evaluation.

 \paragraph{Mid-level layer variations.}

-To further verify that our proposed method is compatible with the baseline~\cite{zhang2022beyond} shown to perform best at the selected mid-level layer of the VGG-16 surrogate model (\ie Maxpooling.3), we conducted an ablation study on the mid-level layer in Fig.~\ref{fig:supp_midlevellayer_ablation}.
+To further verify that our proposed method is compatible with the baseline~\cite{zhang2022beyond} shown to perform best at the selected mid-level layer of the VGG-16 surrogate model (\ie Maxpooling.3), we conducted an ablation study of the mid-level layer in Fig.~\ref{fig:supp_midlevellayer_ablation}.
+For reference, Maxpooling.1--5 have resolutions of 112$^{2}$, 56$^{2}$, 28$^{2}$, 14$^{2}$, and 7$^{2}$, respectively.
 Across domain, model, and two tasks (SS and OD), we observe that our method added to the baseline still maintains the best strength of the attack at the selected mid-level layer, Maxpooling.3, compared to the other early or late layers.

+\paragraph{Ablation study on the hyperparameter $\tau$.} To assess the sensitivity of $\tau$ in Eq.~2, we conducted a sweep of hyperparameter values in Fig.~\ref{fig:ablation_tau}.
+Across the range of values from 0 to 1, we find that our optimal value of $\tau=0.6$ best balances the strength of the attack across all four cross-settings.

-\paragraph{Slight improvements in perceptual quality.} In Table 4, we compare PSNR, SSIM, and LPIPS scores for each baseline alone versus the same baseline augmented with our early‐block semantic consistency mechanism.
+\paragraph{Slight improvements in perceptual quality.} In Table~\ref{tab:supp_perceptual}, we compare PSNR, SSIM, and LPIPS scores for each baseline alone versus the same baseline augmented with our early‐block semantic consistency mechanism.
 Across all baselines, adding our method results in a slight PSNR increase while SSIM and LPIPS remain effectively unchanged.
 These minimal or positive changes confirm that our approach does not introduce any perceptual degradation.
 Instead, it preserves, and in some cases slightly enhances, the visual fidelity of adversarial examples even as it strengthens their transferability.